 The Whirling Dervish Ceremony – the Sema Ceremony

 The Whirling Dervishes ceremony represents a spiritual journey, with those taking part turning towards God and towards truth, heading towards a union with God.
 Those who take part in a ceremony are called a Semazen.
 The Whirling Dervish hat is made of felt and represents a tombstone and a wide white skirt which represents a death shroud.

-To begin the ceremony they take off a black cloth coat, this symbolises that they are being born.
+To begin the ceremony they take off a black cloth coat, which symbolizes that they are being born.
 Semazens then stand with their arms crossed across their body.
-Each semazen bows to others to honour the spirit within.
+Each Semazen bows to others to honor the spirit within.
 As they begin to turn their arms unfold, the right arm opens towards the sky in prayer to receive the benevolence of God.
 They turn their face to their left arm which turns towards the earth.

 One foot remains fixed and they spin around it.
 This fixed foot provides contact with the earth and provides a point where divine blessings can flow.

-There are four salutes or selams.
-The first is of birth of truth.
+There are four salutes or Selams.
+The first is of the birth of truth.
 The second is about expressing rapture by witnessing creation.
 Selam three is for the transformation of rapture into love – the complete submission and communion with God.
-Finally, the semazens come to terms with their destiny.
+Finally, the Semazens come to terms with their destiny.

 There is a concluding prayer and part of the Quran is recited.

 Want to see more things to do in Istanbul?
 Here are 10 reasons to come to Istanbul.

 Where to see the Whirling Dervish ceremony